ruby-grape/grape-swagger/README.md

 #### Changing default status codes <a name="change-status"></a>

-The default status codes, one could be found (-> [status codes](lib/grape-swagger/doc_methods/status_codes.rb)) can be changed to your specific needs, to achive it, you have to change it for grape itself and for the documentation.
+The default status codes, one could be found (-> [status codes](lib/grape-swagger/doc_methods/status_codes.rb)) can be changed to your specific needs, to achieve it, you have to change it for grape itself and for the documentation.

 ```ruby
 desc 'Get a list of stuff',